MauricioUyaguari/BitData/README.md

 ## Technology Used
-This project was completed with the JavaScript, jquery and the D3 library.
+This project was completed with the JavaScript, jQuery and the D3 library.
 It also minimally uses other libraries.
-In order to see the data displayed it is import to run npm install
+In order to see the data displayed it is import to run npm install when copying the repo.

+## Overview
+The Data visualization has three main parts:
+* Current Bitcoin Data
+* Current News Data
+* Historical Bitcoin Market price
+* Historical News D3 Visualization
+* Historical News Summary

+### Current Bitcoin Data

+## APIs
+Google News, Blockchain, Coindesk